- CoB Home

 Mission, Goals and Functions

-The objectives of the council are:
+The objectives of the board are:

 provide advice and counsel to the dean, faculty and students to assist the college in relating its programs and curriculum to the changing needs of business and society;